puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/filterscripts.md

 :::

-A filter script would look like something below:
+A filter TOML script would look like something below:

 ```toml
 [output]